a13xp0p0v/kernel-build-containers/README.md

                         gcc-8 / gcc-9 / gcc-10 / gcc-11 / gcc-12 / gcc-13 / gcc-14)
   -s, --src SRC         Linux kernel sources directory -o, --out OUT         build output directory, where the output subdirectory
                         "kconfig__arch__compiler" is created.
-Without "-k", the output subdirectory name format is "arch__compiler".
-For in-place building of Linux at the root of the kernel source tree, you can specify the same "-s" and "-o" path without "-k" or simply run the tool without "-o" and "-k" arguments.
+Without '-k', the output subdirectory name format is "arch__compiler".
+For in-place building of Linux at the root of the kernel source tree, you can specify the same '-s' and '-o' path without '-k' or simply run the tool without '-o' and '-k' arguments.
   -q, --quiet           for running `make` in quiet mode -t, --single-thread   for running `make` in single-threaded mode (multi-threaded by
                         default)